cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

  - Summary
     + Click _Finish_

-Since we are now using RTL modeling, there is one new step, similar to Lab
-2. You must choose _Assignments > Settings_ from the menu.
-Then select the
-category _Compiler Settings > Verilog HDL Input_ and under _Verilog
-version_ click _SystemVerilog_.
-Then click _Apply_ and _OK_.
+Since we are now using RTL modeling, there is one new step, similar to Lab 2.
+You must choose _Assignments > Settings_ from the menu.
+Then select the category _Compiler Settings > Verilog HDL Input_ and under _Verilog version_ click _SystemVerilog_.
+Then click _OK_.

 3. Synthesize, Analyze, Integrate, and Configure Counters
 --------------------------------------------------------------------------